vikrampawar/stories/pages/TheAppleMacStoreEpisode.md

 A syllable here or a syllable there that's not in the right place, and it means something else altogether different.

 Now coming back on track to the salesman's enquiry.
-He wanted confirmation that I indeed wanted a 4TB HDD and not 500GB HDD, or a 1TB HDD, as any other sane person he is probably accustomed to offer his custom wanted.
+He wanted confirmation that I indeed wanted a 4TB HDD and not a 500GB HDD, or even a 1TB HDD, as any other sane person he is probably accustomed to offer his custom, wanted.

 I satisfied him yet again, by reaffirming what I had already stated to him in no uncertain terms previously, but now with a cheerfulness that could be only matched by the birds that leave their eggs when they are out to get food, and and on return find where there were eggs, are now little chicks, squeaking their tiny hearts out for their mothers they are seeing for the first time.